 - Before and after using petrol pumps

 - Carry tissues in your car at all times for when you cough, sneeze or touch your face.
-Put these in a disposable bag and dispose at an appropriate time in a safe place.
+Put these in a disposable bag and dispose of them at an appropriate time in a safe place.

-- If passenger isn’t already wearing a face mask direct them to the side door and ask them to wear a face mask already provided in the vehicle.
+- If a passenger isn’t already wearing a face mask direct them to the side door and ask them to wear a face mask already provided in the vehicle.

-- Inform passengers of where tissues are located in the vehicle and ask them should they need to cough or sneeze to do so in to the tissue and then ask them to dispose of their rubbish into the disposable bags provided and ask them to dispose of their rubbish once they are exiting their vehicle.
+- Inform passengers of where tissues are located in the vehicle and ask them should they need to cough or sneeze to do so into the tissue and then ask them to dispose of their rubbish into the disposable bags provided and ask them to dispose of their rubbish once they are exiting their vehicle.

-- If you feel uncomfortable providing transport to a visibly sick passenger for safety reasons you must gain pre-authorization from management to ensure we are not discriminating against said individual for no reason and help organize alternative method of transport (possibly partnering with local car rental agencies to minimize the spread of the disease and still ensure client is given suitable alternatives to transportation).
+- If you feel uncomfortable providing transport to a visibly sick passenger for safety reasons you must gain pre-authorization from management to ensure we are not discriminating against a said individual for no reason and help organize the alternative method of transport (possibly partnering with local car rental agencies to minimize the spread of the disease and still ensure the client is given suitable alternatives to transportation).

 Smart City Prestige Obligations to Driver and passenger

-- Refuse any drivers the opportunity to work if they do not meet fit to work guidelines and refuse said driver any work until they have followed correct government protocol on self-isolation guidance’s.
+- Refuse any drivers the opportunity to work if they do not meet fit to work guidelines and refuse said driver any work until they have followed correct government protocol on self-isolation guidances.

-- Provide drivers and passengers with accurate information on COVID-19, its symptoms and how it spreads
+- Provide drivers and passengers with accurate information on COVID-19, its symptoms, and how it spreads

-- Encourage the use of hand sanitizer, disinfection spray, anti-bacterial wipes and where to obtain to ensure vehicles are correctly stocked at all times.
+- Encourage the use of hand sanitizer, disinfection spray, anti-bacterial wipes, and where to obtain to ensure vehicles are correctly stocked at all times.

 - Ensure vehicles are sterile and not contaminated by drivers taking necessary precautions to vehicle cleanliness and limiting contact.

-- Ensure passengers are aware of new driver guidelines and policies to ensure level of service is not hindered
+- Ensure passengers are aware of new driver guidelines and policies to ensure the level of service is not hindered

 - Ensure office staff are up to date with government advice and company policies regarding COVID-19